 - How much does it cost?

-- How do I know if something will sell?
+- What metrics can I use to know if something will sell?

 - How to send your first box in?

 For many people the obvious perk of selling products through Amazon FBA is the fact that you don’t have to store products in your own home, also unlike eBay, you don’t have to spend as much time listing your product.
 Often products on Amazon require no pictures at all as you essentially piggyback other listings.

 Other perks include Amazon’s discounted shipping rates, if you do FBA you are available to all the Prime users on the platform.
 They get discounted shipping so you can capitalise on this too by selling your products to them.

 So you can source your stock – however, you want whether it be from charity shops, car boots, or wholesale and then send it in to Amazon for them to sell it and take care of the rest.